stenglein-lab/viral_variant_caller/README.md

 ### Viral reference sequence

 This pipeline is by default set up to call variants relative to a SARS-CoV-2 reference genome, but it could be reconfigured pretty easily to call variants relative to a different reference sequence.
-This can be done by changing these parameters in `[nextflow.config](./nextflow.config)` (or on the command line).
+This can be done by changing these parameters in [nextflow.config](./nextflow.config) (or by [overriding them](https://www.nextflow.io/docs/latest/cli.html#pipeline-parameters) on the command line).

 ```
   // SARS-CoV-2 Wuhan-1 (NC_045512) reference sequence,